 These activities include Muay Thai boxing (yes, there is a boxing ring there).
 You can learn the Art of 8 Limbs for a total workout with trained instructors.
 It also has the largest pool in Southern Thailand (100m).
 The swim reef Discover is the largest swim reef in Southeast Asia.
 This is a unique snorkelling experience that no other hotel has on Koh Samui.
 The Southern Gastronomic Journey also offers a cultural and gastronomic experience at a local market where you source seasonal produce and afterwards discover the secrets of traditional southern-style Thai cooking in a culinary class.

-As well, being the Ritz Carlton, there’s also an unmatched attention to detail from the cuisine to the rooms to spots all over the property.
+As well, being the Ritz Carlton, there’s also unmatched attention to detail from the cuisine to the rooms to spots all over the property.
 You can learn more at the hotel website.

 5. What new things did you learn about Thailand?

 It’s a place where you can come back each time and have a very different travel experience.
 It’s a diverse country with many ethnic groups and different cultural styles.
 I was amazed by the differences in local cuisine across the country.
-There are a variety of luxury accommodations to choose from—some make you feel like you’re outdoors in a rainforest, others make you feel like you have absolute privacy in nature.
+There are a variety of luxury accommodations to choose from—some make you feel like you’re outdoors in a rainforest, and others make you feel like you have absolute privacy in nature.
 In general, I was also surprised by how clean the entire country was.

 6. What was your favourite local experience?